Authorities investigating whether Haverhill girl died after exposure to toxic substance

 Emergency crews responding to a medical call at a rooming house on Jackson Street in Lawrence around 3:30 a.m. transported Precious Wallaces from a family friend’s home to Lawrence General Hospital before transferring her by medical helicopter to Tufts Medical Center, where she died on Tuesday, according to a spokeswoman for Essex District Attorney Jonathan W. Blodgett’s Office.

-In a message posted to Twitter, Haverhill Mayor Jim Fiorentini said Precious was a student at Consentino Middle School and that grief counselors will be on hand on Wednesday.
+Haverhill Mayor Jim Fiorentini said Precious was a student at Consentino Middle School.

-“The city of Haverhill sends its condolences to the family of Precious Wallaces,” Fiorentini wrote.
+“The city of Haverhill sends its condolences to the family of Precious Wallaces,” Fiorentini said.
 “Our thoughts are with the family during the Christmas season.”

 One of Wallaces’ neighbors described her as a “beautiful kid.”